Elias-fff/ConfV2A_dataset/README.md

 # ConfV2A Dataset and Code

-**Confidence-Guided Vibration-to-Acoustic Distillation for Bottle Classification in Recycling Compactors**
+**Confidence-Guided Vibration-to-Acoustic Distillation for Bottle Classification in Recycling**

 ConfV2A trains an audio-only bottle classifier with help from synchronized vibration signals.
 A vibration teacher is used during training, but deployment only needs microphone audio.